isus-ipanienko/Morse/README.md

 TM2 final project.

-Based on Freescale FRDM-KL05Z board, with aditionall basic modules like: speaker, microphone and lcd(2x16) screen.
+Based on Freescale FRDM-KL05Z board, with additional basic modules like: speaker, microphone and lcd(2x16) screen.

-* Project includes unique coding, and decoding algorythm.
+* Project includes unique coding, and decoding algorithm.

-* All code is written by us, unless otherwise specified in file header.
+* All code is written by us, unless specified otherwise in file header.